BillDietrich/linkcheckerhtml/README.md

 * Fixed mailto that ends with "?".
 * Added userAgent setting, and it definitely makes some sites happier.

+### 0.8.0
+* Increased default timeout to 12.

+---

 ## Development
 ### To-Do list
+* Check local anchors (#name) in file.
+* Any way to do retries in axios ?
+Apparently not.
+* Memory leaks ?
+Doesn't seem to be any tool to check an extension for leaking.
+Maybe not possible, since extensions are running inside a huge framework of Electron or Node or something.
+* Display a "busy" cursor ?
+Can't.
+Window.withProgress could put up a dialog, but the user would have to close the dialog manually, don't want that.
 * Click on diagnostic, do Alt-T to browser, come back to VSCode, cursor is in filter field of diagnostics pane instead of in source file.
 More convenient if in source file.
 But seems to be no way to do it.
-* Memory leaks ?
-Doesn't seem to be any tool to check an extension for leaking.
 * Multi-line tag (tag name and href/src attribute on different lines) silently ignored.
+Would be a lot of work to deal with, given the simple way the code does parsing.
 * Remove need for local copy of node_modules tree during development ?
 Seems to be standard.

 ### Development Environment